-In addition to the matter described above, from time to time, we may be involved in various claims, lawsuits and other proceedings.
+From time to time, in the ordinary course of business, we may be involved in various claims, lawsuits and other proceedings.
 These legal and tax proceedings involve uncertainty as to the eventual outcomes and losses which may be realized when one or more future events occur or fail to occur.